ColinJPage/CCore/README.md

 ### Github Submodule Installation
 If you wish to use this package while retaining the possibility of modifying the files locally, do the following:
 1. Clone this repository into the "Packages" folder of your desired Unity project

+### Depenencies
+This package references DOTween and Text Mesh Pro.
+Those assembly definitions may need to be added to this package's assembly definition.